arunkumar9t2/arunkumar.dev/_posts/2021-10-09-introducing-compass-effective-paging-with-realm-and-jetpack-paging-3.md

 realm.close() // 4

 ```
 This looks straight-forward but as soon as threading is introduced, couple of challenges arise.
-Namely `1`,`2`,`3`,`4` should be on the same thread.
-Since `2` is a database operation, our instinct should be to move this entire operation to background thread and we would be correct.
+Namely, `1`,`2`,`3`,`4` should be on the same thread.
+Since `2` is a database operation, our instinct should be to move this entire operation to background thread, and we would be correct.
 However if we want to observe any changes in `3` it would crash since the background thread most likely would not have `Looper` by default.
-The official solution to this problem is to explictly use `*Async` APIs like `findAllAsync()` etc. This works for most cases but still has room for developer errors due to lack of checks especially in changes observation due to ties to Android Looper.
+The official solution to this problem is to explicitly use `*Async` APIs like `findAllAsync()` etc. This works for most cases but still has room for developer errors due to lack of checks especially in changes observation due to ties to Android Looper.

 ##### Deferred Execution